angband/angband/docs/faq.rst

 How do I suggest an idea/feature?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Post it on the newsgroup or the forums.
+Post it on the forums.
 If people think it's a good idea, it will generally get some discussion; if they don't, it won't.
-The developers keep an eye on r.g.r.a and the forums, and ideas deemed OK will get filed for future implementation.
+The developers keep an eye on the forums, and ideas deemed OK will get filed for future implementation.

 Sometimes a suggestion may not be right for the game, though.
 Some suggestions would change aspects of Angband that are essential to its nature; Angband has a long history, and so has developed a certain character over the years.
 Some suggestions might make a good game, perhaps even a better game than Angband, but would make a game that is not Angband.
 To some extent, variants exist to address this, but even so they tend to adhere to the core Angband principles.